ventojs/vento/docs/1-get-started/configuration.md

 Data variables are exposed to the global scope.
 For example, the code `{{ title }}` prints the variable `title` which is available globally.
 This can cause an error if the variable doesn't exist _(ReferenceError: title is not defined)_.
-To avoid this error you can check if the variable exists before print
+To avoid this error you can check if the variable exists before printing it:
-it:

 ```
 {{ if typeof title !== "undefined" }}